Mazda B engine: BP-4W

-The 1999 MX-5 uses a modified BP, the BP-4W, which replaces the old hall effect dual Cam Angle Sensor unit mounted at the back of the exhaust cam with two separate Hall Effect units at the front - one on the intake cam gear and one mounted on the oil pump, to the side of the crankshaft pulley.
+The 1998 Roadster uses a modified BP, the BP-4W, which replaces the old hall effect dual Cam Angle Sensor unit mounted at the back of the exhaust cam with two separate Hall Effect units at the front - one on the intake cam gear and one mounted on the oil pump, to the side of the crankshaft pulley.
 It also has an improved intake system (a better flowing cylinder head because of the angle of the intake ports being changed).
 There was also a switch from the earlier problematic hydraulic lifters to solid lifters.
 The engine initially produced 140 hp at 6500 rpm, and 119 lb·ft at 5000 rpm.
 The United States 2004–2005 Mazdaspeed MX-5 turbo is based on this engine rather than the newer BP-Z3 and produces 178 bhp at 6000 rpm and 23 kgm of torque at 4500 rpm with slightly reduced compression ratio of 9.5:1.
 The Mazdaspeed turbo engine has no VICS, but does have VTCS which is often mistaken to be related to VICS.